anejrozman/Weather-Prediction-Model-Slovenia/README.md

 ```

 ### Usage
 You can check the file `results.ipynb` to see the models performance when ran on 27.8.2023.

-You can also download the repository and run the jupyter file in order to see how the model performs on future data.
+Note that some of the plots creates in plotly wont show because they are displayed in an interactive html format.
+If you wish to visualize the predictions you can also download the repository and run the jupyter file in order to see how the model performs on future data.